ben-ryder/localful/projects/server/README.md

-# Local-First Backend - Server
+# Localful - Server
-The LFB server is developed using [NestJS](https://nestjs.com/) (Node.js/Express) and provides a REST API and websocket support for syncing changes between devices, backing up content and managing user profiles.
+The Localful server is developed using [NestJS](https://nestjs.com/) (Node.js/Express) and provides a REST API and websocket support for syncing changes between devices, backing up content and managing user profiles.
 The server itself does not handle user management, but it designed to integrate with third party identity services.